machine-learning-exchange/katalog/model-samples/README.md

 - **(Required)**: Fields that are Always required in all condition.
 - **(Required for xxx)**: Fields that are required when trainable/servable or certain storage type is specified.
-- **(optional)**: Fields that can be omit, but do not put empty strings since it will overwrite the default values.
+- **(optional)**: Fields that can be omitted, but do not put empty strings since it will overwrite the default values.

 ### Metadata template for a trainable model